yochaigal/cairn/wip/backgrounds/fae-foundling.md

 **Fae Foundling**

-You were found in **The Woods** as an infant, swaddled in leaves and moonlight.
+> You were found in **The Woods** as an infant, swaddled in leaves and moonlight.
 A village in **The Cobbles** took you in, raising you as one of their own.
 Yet, whispers of your true nature followed you, and the touch of the Fae lingers in your soul.
+Roll on the **Omens** table.

 ## Starting Gear